 Apple – Apples are a symbol of fertility and of female beauty.
 Hera received an apple as an gift to promote fertility when she was engaged to Zeus.
 The apple, which has a tiny star made of seeds inside it, was also an ancient symbol of love and the sweetness of life.
-Eat them, bake with them, and decorate with them, and be grateful for the sweetness of life.
+Eat them (with some restraint, I mean carbs, ladies), bake with them, and decorate with them, and be grateful for the sweetness of life.
 Apple candleholders anyone?

 Acorn – What better to symbolize fertility than a tiny acorn that holds the potential to become the largest oak in the forest?
 Acorns are incredible fertile power in a tiny package.
-Thing of your eggs and your husbands sperm bursting with fertile life just like the acorn.
+Think of your eggs and your husband’s sperm bursting with fertile life just like the acorn.

 Nuts– Similar to acorns, nuts have great nutrition and power in a tiny package.
 Chock full of protein and fats (just what little embryos and babies need)- nuts are are also great fertility foods.